darthjee/sinclair/README.md

 Usage
 ---------------
 ### Sinclair builder
-Sinclair can actually be used in several ways, as a stand alone object capable of adding methods to your class on the fly, as a builder inside a class method or by extending it for more complex logics
+Sinclair can actually be used in several ways
+- as a stand alone object capable of adding methods to your class on the fly
+- as a builder inside a class method
+- extending the builder for more complex logics

 <details>
 <summary>Stand Alone usage creating methods on the fly</summary>